Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Proof of Theorem

 \subsection{Proof of Theorem~\ref{thm:Liouville}}

-We fix a $p$-harmonic mapping $u\colon \R^l\to B_R(P)\subset N$, where $h$ is the Riemannian metric on $N$.
+Fix a $p$-harmonic mapping $u\colon \R^l\to B_R(P)\subset N$.
+Let $h$ be the Riemannian metric on $N$.
 Before turning to the proof of Theorem~\ref{thm:Liouville}, we recall some elementary facts about $p$-harmonic mappings.
 In the following calculation, we will use the standard Einstein summation convention.

 Let $v$ denote the representative of $u$ with respect to the normal coordinates centered in $B_R(P)$ and recall that